Sharma-IT/password-generator/README.md

 - User can specify password length

-- Uses 'secret' module for cryptographically securer password generation
+- Uses Python's 'secret' module for cryptographically secure password generation

 - Does not require admin privileges